 Evening drive back to Thimpu.
 Overnight in Thimpu

 Day 10: Thimphu – Paro (B/L/D)

-Drive to Paro and Transfer to trail-head and begin your trek to Takstang (Tiger’s Lair) monastery, Bhuitan’s most famous sight.
-Your guide can arrange pony/horse for ride uphill till the Cafeteria, but one must be able to walk after that.
-A proper trekking boot or good walking shoes is necessary for this hike those who choose not to hike can stay back with the driver and tour around Paro.
+Drive to Paro and Transfer to the trail-head and begin your trek to Takstang (Tiger’s Lair) monastery, Bhutan’s most famous sight.
+Your guide can arrange a pony/horse ride uphill till the Cafeteria, but one must be able to walk after that.
+Proper trekking boots or good walking shoes are necessary for this hike.
+Those who choose not to hike can stay back with the driver and tour around Paro.

 Overnight in Paro

 Taktshang – Tiger’s Nest: Taktshang or ‘Tiger’s Nest’ as it is often referred to for Taktshang Pelphung monastery, is one of the most venerated and famous of Bhutan’s monasteries.
-It is located on the face of a 900m sheer cliff.
-An impressive and un-miss able site, but accessible only by walk or to ride mules/pony.
-Taktshang was rebuilt by population of Tsento village.
-Again in April of 1998, a major fire destroyed the main structure of the building and its contents (some believe it to be arson).
-Reconstruction began in 2000 and was completed and consecrated after extensive efforts and financial support of Governments as well as donors.
+It is located on the face of a 900 m sheer cliff.
+An impressive and unmissable site, but accessible only by walking or by mules/pony.
+Taktshang was rebuilt by the population of Tsento village.
+Again, in April of 1998, a major fire destroyed the main structure of the building and its contents (some believe it to be arson).
+Reconstruction began in 2000 and was completed and consecrated after extensive efforts and financial support of the governments as well as donors.